shamilee05/FinLit/README.md

 ![alt text](https://github.com/shamilee05/FinLit/blob/master/assets/images/Login.png) <br><br>

 - After you are registered/logged in, you will be redirected to the Dashboard.
 The **Dashboard** is where you can attempt more quizzes, view your progress and check out the Facebook share feature!
-We have 4 domains on our application.
+We have 4 domains on our application - Banking, Tax, Loans and Investments.
 Choose whichever you want to start attempting the quizzes for.
 If you continue with Banking, you will be directed to the **Secondary quiz**.
 As for the other domains, you will need to attempt the Initiation quizzes for them before proceeding to the Secondary quizzes:

 ![alt text](https://github.com/shamilee05/FinLit/blob/master/assets/images/Dashboard_1.png) <br><br>